Why did Karnataka's veteran RSS leader get call from PM Modi?

 Fact check: Will coronavirus die if disinfectant is injected into human body

-He had also called in recent days former MLA Ram Bhat who was elected from Puttur in Dakshina Kannada and DH Shankar Murthy, who was former chairman of the state legislative council, BJP state president Nalin Kumar Kateel tweeted.
+He had also called in recent days former MLA Ram Bhat who was elected from Puttur in Dakshina Kannada and D H Shankar Murthy, who was the former chairman of the state legislative council, BJP state president Nalin Kumar Kateel tweeted.